EddyAchie1/git-github/README.md

 # git-github
-This is my first git reositry for ttorial purposes
+This is my first git repository for ttorial purposes